joskid/notebooks/README.md

 # Notebooks
-Collection of Jupiter notebooks and slides for various presentations
+Collection of Jupyter notebooks and slides from various presentations